AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/account-based-marketing/account-based-attribution.md

 ## How Does This Help? {#how-does-this-help}

-Since Marketo Measure is surfacing all the marketing interactions tied to your accounts, marketers get a better understanding of what accounts are likely to close, how often they've engaged with your company, what those engagements are, how much revenue each engagement is worth, etc.
+Since [!DNL Marketo Measure] is surfacing all the marketing interactions tied to your accounts, marketers get a better understanding of what accounts are likely to close, how often they've engaged with your company, what those engagements are, how much revenue each engagement is worth, etc.

 With Marketo Measure and an ABM approach, marketing performance will finally be based off of revenue.
 If you're thinking of moving to an Account Based Marketing approach, check out the [CMO's Guide to ABM Orchestration](https://info.bizible.com/cmos-guide-to-abm-orchestration), which walks you through the planning, execution, and measurement phases of ABM orchestration.